Atabey

 • Local partner Magua Foundation marine protected Sosua Bay since 2020, working with fishermen in Sosua to grow mangroves at the river mouth

-• We have built a land-based coral farm at ISLA Academy, practicing a technique called micro fragmentation.
-We are growing nearly 650 baby corals per month.
+• We have built a land-based coral farm at ISLA Academy, practicing a technique called microfragmentation, with the capacity to grow 650 baby corals per month.

 • With our local partners Despri Haiti, we have developed a new mangrove restoration site in the Cabarete laguna which flows into the ocean.
 Mangroves filter and cool the water while employing and engaging the local community and fishermen to prevent planned wildfires.